Welcome to my collection of decluttering and feng shui examples and ideas!

 TOTAL AFTER SORTING: 26.8 lbs

-Cookbook: 6.4 lbs File cabinet: 13.8 lbs Piano basket: 6.6 lbs
+Cookbook Basket: 6.4 lbs File Cabinet Drawer: 13.8 lbs Piano Basket: 6.6 lbs

-I donated, recycled, or discarded nearly all of the items from the remaining three boxes with the exception of a few keepsakes.
+I donated, recycled, or discarded nearly all of the items from the remaining three boxes, with the exception of a few keepsakes.

 MOVE YOUR STUFF, CHANGE YOUR LIFE